meringlab/og_consistency_pipeline/README.md

                              \-9604[homNOG][family:Hominidae]
 ```

 For the 15 member species of the Primates level (see `data/9443.primates.species.tsv`), the data directory includes FASTA sequences (in `data/fastafiles`) and orthologous group mappings (in `data/pickles`) as well as clades (in `data/clades`).

+- To test that the python modules load correcly, simply run `test.py`
-To run the the consistency pipeline on the example data, execute `test.sh`, which will start to make the the three levels hierarchically consistent.
-The test is limited to a small number of trees, to run the full example (~ 8000 Trees), an execution with several cores is recommended (`-c` option, see final comment `test.sh`)
+- To test the consistency pipeline on the example data, execute `test.sh`, which will start to make the the three levels hierarchically consistent.
+The command in the script is limited to a small number of trees, to run the full example (~ 8000 Trees), an execution with several cores is recommended (`-c` option, see final comment `test.sh`)

 # Contact